 What is Mathnasium and how much does it cost?

 Mathnasium is a center-based program.
-Students attend group sessions at a local center where they work through worksheets and are supported by a tutor during these sessions.
+Students attend sessions at a local center where they work through worksheets and are supported by a tutor.
 Mathnasium is a good option for families who want a program that offers center-based, small group tuition.
 Students work through the worksheets during the sessions only.
 They don’t take the worksheets home and are not assigned homework.